Antiochian/sync-spotify/README.md

 # sync-spotify
 App to synchronise multiple Spotify accounts together (for group videochats)

 The ```two_user.py``` function works pretty well, but only allows for two people to use the app at once, and the "host user" is fixed and unchanging.

 The ```syncer.py``` function aims for feature-completeness (many users, on-the-fly host switching) but its very buggy and not really in a fit state to run right now.

-This is a WORK IN PROGRESS!
-This means:
- - There are various debugging variables and console outputs littering the code
- - It may not work for various corner usecases
- - It is not fully featurecomplete
- - The presentation is rough

-Watch this space!
+Its a work in progress!

 What is it?
 ---
 This script runs in the background and syncs up multiple spotify accounts to play in-sync.
 One user is designated as the "leader", and all other users follow what they do.
 If a non-leader user performs a manual action, that user becomes the new leader and everyone follows them instead.

-The great feature that this app has is its ability to detect seek events - when a user skips forward or back in a track.
-There is no commercial product on the market capable of this, I think due to scaleability issues.
+The great feature that this app has is its ability to detect seek events - when a user skips forward or back in the current track.
+There is no commercial product on the market capable of this, I think due to scaleability issues (requires a fairly high number of API calls).

 How does it work?
 ---